-10.7 No member of the Committee staff shall be employed by the Committee unless and until such a member of the Committee staff agrees in writing, as a condition of employment, to notify the Committee or in the event of the Committee's termination the Senate of any request for his testimony, either during his tenure as a member of the Committee staff or at any time thereafter with respect to information which came into his possession by virtue of his position as a member of the Committee staff.
-Such information shall not be disclosed in response to such requests except as directed by the Committee in accordance with Section 8 of S. Res.
-400 of the 94th Congress and the provisions of these rules, or in the event of the termination of the Committee, in such manner as may be determined by the Senate.
+10.7 No member of the committee staff shall be employed by the committee unless and until such a member of the committee staff agrees in writing, as a condition of employment, to notify the committee or in the event of the committee's termination the Senate of any request for his testimony, either during his tenure as a member of the committee staff or at any time thereafter with respect to information which came into his possession by virtue of his position as a member of the committee staff.
+Such information shall not be disclosed in response to such requests except as directed by the committee in accordance with section 8 of Senate Resolution 400 of the 94th Congress and the provisions of these rules, or in the event of the termination of the committee, in such manner as may be determined by the Senate.

-10.8 The employment of any member of the Committee staff who fails to conform to any of these Rules shall be immediately terminated.
+10.8.
+The committee shall immediately consider action to be taken in the case of any member of the committee staff who fails to conform to any of these rules.
+Such disciplinary action may include, but shall not be limited to, immediate dismissal from the committee staff.